barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 If the master wants to send data to one of its slaves this is usually done as
 follows:

-1. The master sends the slave address on to the bus so in case there are multiple chips on the bus they know who the following message is for (in our case this address can be found in chapter 4.2 I2C Address in the datasheet and has the hex value 0x1B)
+1. The master sends the slave address onto the bus so in case there are multiple chips on the bus they know who the following message is for (in our case this address can be found in chapter 4.2 I2C Address in the datasheet and has the hex value 0x1B)
-2. The master sends a register address of the slave on to the bus.
+2. The master sends a register address of the slave onto the bus.
 For example there might be a register that contains an 8 bit value describing the sensitivity of our touch points or a register that if written 0xFF into might cause a recalibration of the chip etc.